Kenzo-Tenma/grocery-dispatch/README.md

 Create a file named `.env` in your project root, we will be storing our API keys and other secrets in this file.

 ```
-Note: Make absolutely sure to add .env in you .gitignore.
+Note: Make absolutely sure to add .env in your .gitignore.
 You never want to push
 your secrets to a public repository
 ```